Cauaspinheiro/nlw-return-api/README.md

 yarn
 ```

-### `.env` - Enviroment variables
+### `.env` - Environment variables

-The dotenv file (.env) contains all the enviroment variables of the project.
+The dotenv file (.env) contains all the environment variables of the project.
 You can see the variable inside the `.env.example` file.

 To configure the `.env`, you can create a new `.env` file and copy all the `.env.example` content inside this file.
 Then, complete the value of each key with you configuration.